-Advice if you're upset by the news
+Advice if you're upset by the news - CBBC Newsround

-If you are reading about what's happened in Manchester and it's making you feel anxious or sad, it's important to know that you are not the only one and it's OK to have those feelings.
+If you are upset by the news, it's important to know that you are not the only one and it's OK to have those feelings.

 You can rely on Newsround to tell you the important facts about a story - but some things you hear might be scary or make you feel worried.